Areas Of The CEF Market To Focus On, And Possibly Areas To Avoid

 - Non-agency cMBS

-I have been surprised how well high yield "junk" bonds have held up during this crisis.
-Far better than I would have expected.
+I have been surprised how well high yield "junk" bonds have held up during this crisis - far better than I would have expected.
 We are likely to see an unprecedented number of downgrades from investment grade to high yield, flooding that market with new supply and likely cratering prices.

 We also think that defaults, while extremely low right now, are likely to tick up very quickly.
 As the economy remains shut for weeks and even months longer, companies will continue to fail.
 We think as that cascading effect intensifies, we could see spreads widen back out again.